Skip to main content

 What to Expect Moving Forward

-The Divi 5 Public Alpha is just the beginning.
-As we move closer to the full release, more features and improvements will be added, including full support for WooCommerce modules and enhanced third-party plugin compatibility.
+The Divi 5 Public Alpha is just the beginning as we move closer to the full release, more features and improvements will be added, including full support for WooCommerce modules and enhanced third-party plugin compatibility.

 Key Takeaways: